FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![No_Consensus](./screenshots/277_No_Consensus.png)

-After entering the interpretation of the markings from any one ballot, the Audit Board can click the Review button.
+After entering the interpretation of the markings from any one ballot card, the Audit Board clicks Review button.

 ![Review Button](./screenshots/279_ballot_interpretations_entered.png)